jbahamon/ctm-ayla/Readme.md

 **Tail Spin**: D, DB, B, D, DB, B + a/b/c (Standing).
 Requires 1000 Power.

 Ayla spins and creates two twisters that damage the opponent.
-You can press F or B ackwards during the spinning to slowly move and rack up more damage.
+You can slowly move horizontally to try and do more damage.
 Don't let your opponents escape!

 **Triple Kick**: D, DF, F, D, DF, F, a/b/c (Standing).
 Requires 1000 Power.